Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 TABLE OF CONTENTS

-You must meet certain requirements to qualify for Medicare based on ESRD, and coverage doesn’t begin right away.
 You may want additional coverage to help pay for services ESRD Medicare doesn’t cover.
-If you’re still covered by an employer or union group health plan, you should also understand how Medicare works with your group health coverage.
+If you’re still insured by an employer or union group health plan, you should also understand how Medicare works with your group health coverage.
 Here’s what you should know about ESRD Medicare before you enroll.

 Contact Social Security or the RRB about the amount of time required to be eligible for Medicare.

-ESRD Medicare coverage gives you access to:
+End Stage Renal Disease (ESRD) Medicare coverage gives you access to:

 Medicare usually doesn’t pay for: